johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

 ## File permissions

-Set(+,-,=) file permissions (r - read, w - write, x - execute) recursively (-R) on specified directory for (a - all, u - user, g - group, o - other)
+Set(+,-,=) file permissions (r - read, w - write, x - execute) recursively (-R) on specified directory for (a - all, u - user, g - group, o - other).

     chmod -R a+rw cadir

+Set file owner of individual:group as (use -R for recursive actions).
+Beware of the behavior regarding symbolic links.

+    chown postgres:postgres myfile.conf

 ## Running scripts and programs